sack212/BasicAzureCamp/Presentation/App-Service/README.md

 12. Close the browser tab.
 ### Setup Build Definition

-> This walkthrough assumes your VSO Team Project is using TFVC rather than Git.
+> This walkthrough assumes your VSTS Team Project is using TFVC rather than Git.
 If you want to use Git, you will have to modify the steps as necessary.

-1. In Internet Explorer or Edge, navigate to your VSO instance (e.g. https://jeffwork.visualstudio.com)
+1. In Internet Explorer or Edge, navigate to your VSTS instance (e.g. https://jeffwork.visualstudio.com)
 2. Navigate to your Team Project associated with the Mercury Health source code.
 3. From the main menu, click the BUILD menu item.
 4. In the left-hand navigation pane, click the Actions button (green plus sign).